CupNoodles02/Valen/README.md

 - Custom styling with dedicated CSS

 ### 🎯 Explain Feature
-A new AI-powered feature that helps explain and provide context for messages and interactions within the chat.
-This feature enhances user understanding by:
+A feature that helps provide context and explanations for messages and interactions within the chat, enhancing user understanding during conversations.
-- Providing detailed explanations for complex topics
-- Offering contextual help during conversations
-- Clarifying Valentine's Day traditions and romantic gestures

 ### ❤️ Floating Hearts Animation
 Beautiful animated floating hearts that create a romantic ambiance throughout the application.